Learn how to make the most flavorful Blueberry Yogurt with 3 simple ingredients. It’s low sugar, high protein, and so yummy.

 • Honey or maple syrup: This is optional to taste.
 Whether you need it may depend on the flavor of your berries.

-• Yogurt: I usually make this with plain whole-milk yogurt, but Greek or a dairy-free one would work, too.
+• Yogurt: I usually make this with plain whole-milk yogurt, but plain Greek yogurt or a dairy-free one would work, too.

 Step-by-Step Instructions